The Best Business Credit Cards for Travel in 2022

 Why we like it:

-The has a long list of perks that makes it easy to get great value out of the $595 annual fee.
+The has a long list of perks that makes it easy to get great value out of the $695 annual fee (see Rates & Fees; terms apply).

 The $200 annual airline fee credit and the statement credit toward fees for Global Entry/TSA PreCheck help negate the bulk of that annual cost.
-Furthermore, you get complimentary airport lounge access, automatic gold status with Marriott Bonvoy and Hilton Honors, and points redemptions for airfare get a 35% bonus.
+Furthermore, you get complimentary airport lounge access, automatic gold status with Marriott Bonvoy and Hilton Honors, and points redemptions for airfare get a 35% bonus (enrollment may be required).

 Chase Ink Business Preferred